ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 190. Register the domain `scrumtrulescent.guru` and host your memoirs.

-191. Walk into a café and loudly as for "one oatmilk flat white, one AWS certification please".
+191. Walk into a café and loudly ask for "one oatmilk flat white, one AWS certification please".

 192. Apply to a job with 19 acronyms in the title